Yorkshire trip planner

 In 1399, Yorkist King Richard II was overthrown and tensions arose between the House of York and the House of Lancaster, both branches of the royal House of Plantagenet.
 The two houses came to fight a series of dynastic civil wars in competition for the throne--a conflict commonly known as War of the Roses in reference to the houses’ emblems.
 Henry Tudor, sympathiser to the House of Lancaster, killed Richard III in battle and ended the wars.
 The white rose remains the emblem of Yorkshire county and a number of gardens include white rose bushes, such as those found in Newby Hall and Gardens.

 Britain's Industrial Revolution of the 18th and 19th centuries brought profound changes in Yorkshire society.
 Industries involving coal, textiles, and steel exploded, particularly in Sheffield, and West Riding grew to become the second-most important manufacturing region of the United Kingdom.
 In modern times, British manufacturing has been significantly scaled back and Yorkshire's economy has subsequently been hit hard.
-Make a stop at the National Coal Mining Museum to learn more about what was once one of Yorkshire's most important industries and a major local employer.
+Make a stop at the National Coal Mining Museum for England to learn more about what was once one of Yorkshire's most important industries and a major local employer.

 In 1939, the United Kingdom proclaimed war against Germany and World War II commenced.
 During the war, Yorkshire served as a significant base for the RAF Bomber Command, thrusting the county into the forefront of the UK's war effort.
 You’ll find more about Yorkshire's role in the war at Yorkshire Air Museum and Allied Air Forces Memorial.